ayushpandey8439/CALockBench/README.md

 * `Performance Tests/benchmarkCharts` - Contains the generated charts from the benchmark.
 * `Performance Tests/benchmarkCharts<TIMESTAMP>` - Contains the generated charts from the benchmark.
 The timestamp is the time when the benchmark was run using the docker container.
 It is copied to the host machine.
 * `Performance Tests/benchmark.sh` - The main script to run the benchmark without docker.
 The environment setup is not handled by this script.
 It is recommended to use the docker container to run the benchmark.
-* `Performance Tests/run_performance.sh` - The main script to run the benchmark using the docker container.
+* `run_performance.sh` - The main script to run the benchmark using the docker container.
 It sets up the environment and runs the benchmark.
 * `Performance Tests/scripts` - Scripts that are used for different benchmarking steps.

 Sanity Testing